 In today’s climate, arts funding is constantly at risk.
 Here are five steps you can take to advocate for the arts:

-- Learn about the issues: visit your state arts agency website and/or the regional advocacy websites, below.
+- Learn about the issues: visit your state arts advocacy organization website and/or the regional advocacy websites, below.

 - Call, write, or email your state’s governor, senators, and/or representatives.
 Americans for the Arts provides contact information for legislators for all states at the local, state, and national levels.